isaraamiirez/prueba2/README.md

 ## Project Status

-Our app is in progress
+Our app is in progress.

 ## App Mock-ups